fabric8io/kansible/README.md

 * create an [Ansible playbook](http://docs.ansible.com/ansible/playbooks.html) to _install and provision_ the software you wish to run on a number of machines defined by the [Ansible inventory](http://docs.ansible.com/ansible/intro_inventory.html)
 * run the [Ansible playbook](http://docs.ansible.com/ansible/playbooks.html) either as part of a [CI / CD build pipeline](http://fabric8.io/guide/cdelivery.html) when there's a change to the git repo of the Playbook, or using a command line tool, cron or [Ansible Tower](https://www.ansible.com/tower)
-* define a Replication Controller YAML file for running the command for your process [like this example](https://github.com/fabric8io/fabric8-ansible-spring-boot/blob/master/rc.yml#L15-L16).
+* define a Replication Controller YAML file at `kubernetes/$HOSTS/rc.yml` for running the command for your process [like this example](https://github.com/fabric8io/fabric8-ansible-spring-boot/blob/master/kubernetes/appservers/rc.yml#L15-L16).
-* the RC YAML file contains the command you need to run remotely to execute your process.
+* the RC YAML file contains the command you need to run remotely to execute your process via [`$KANSIBLE_COMMAND`](https://github.com/fabric8io/fabric8-ansible-spring-boot/blob/master/kubernetes/appservers/rc.yml#L15-L16)
+.
 You can use the `{{ foo_bar }}` ansible variable expressions to refer to variables from your [global ansible variables file](https://github.com/fabric8io/fabric8-ansible-spring-boot/blob/master/group_vars/appservers)
 * whenever the playbook git repo changes, run the **kansible rc** command inside a clone of the playbook git repository:

 ```bash